Humphrey Stafford, 1st Duke of Buckingham: Wars of the Roses

-In 1451, the King's favourite, Edmund Beaufort, Duke of Somerset, replaced the Duke of Suffolk as the King's chief councillor, and Buckingham supported Somerset's government.
+In 1451, the King's favourite, Edmund Beaufort, Duke of Somerset, replaced William de la Pole, 1st Duke of Suffolk as the King's chief councillor, and Buckingham supported Somerset's government.
 At the same time, he tried to maintain peace between Somerset and York, who by now was Somerset's bitter enemy.
 When York rebelled in 1452 and confronted the King with a large army at Dartford, Buckingham was again a voice of compromise and, since he had contributed heavily towards the size of the King's army, his voice was heeded.
 Buckingham took part in a peace commission on 14 February that month in Devon, which prevented Thomas Courtenay, Earl of Devon from joining York at Dartford.
 A year later, in August 1453, King Henry became ill, and slipped into a catatonic state; government slowly broke down.
 At Christmas, Buckingham personally presented the King's son—the newly born Edward, Prince of Wales—to the King.
 But Henry remained unable to respond.
 Buckingham took part in the council meeting which resulted in the arrest and subsequent year-long imprisonment of the Duke of Somerset.
 In the February 1454 parliament Buckingham was appointed Steward of England, although Griffiths called this position "largely honorific".
 This parliament also appointed York as Protector of the Realm from 27 March 1454.
 Buckingham supported York's protectorate, attending York's councils more frequently than most of his fellow councillors.
 The King recovered his health in January 1455, and, soon after, Somerset was released—or may have escaped—from the Tower.
 A contemporary commented how Buckingham "straungely conveied" Somerset from prison, but it is uncertain whether this was as a result of the King ordering his release or whether Somerset escaped with Buckingham's connivance.
 Buckingham may well by now have been expecting war to break out, because the same year he ordered the purchase of 2,000 cognizances—his personal badge of the 'Stafford knot'—even though strictly the distribution of livery was illegal.